Here is the full text of Go Daddy's press release:

 This website is dedicated to watching Internet Explorer 6 usage drop to less

-, so more websites can choose to drop support for
+than 1% worldwide, so more websites can choose to drop support for

 Internet Explorer 6, saving hours of work for web developers."